svenka82/Directional-Stock-Prediction/README.md

   2. Contains directional model code for 1day window
   3. Contains directional model code for 4hr window

-  To run the above code, just run like any other python file.
+  To run the above code, just run like any other python file ------ python <file_name.py>
-    python <file_name.py>

 DATA - Contains all the data for the model.
 Please unzip AAPL.zip and AMZN.zip, contains all the tweets from [2014-2019]